stastnypremysl/lsql-csv/README.md

 Currently, comma and CHARs, which are also quotes in Lsql, are not supported.

 #### If block
-This block always begins with if.
+This block always begins with `if`.
 They accept arithmetic expression, which should be convertable to bool - either string "false"/"true", int (0 false, anything else true) or bool.
 Rows with true are printed or aggregated, rows with false are skipped.

 Filtering is done before the aggregation.